Open-Systems-Pharmacology/docs/part-3/pk-sim-simulations.md

 #### The Range Plot Analysis

 Similar to the **Scatter Plot Analysis**, the **Range Plot Analysis** offers continuous plotting of parameters on both axis.
-Grouping by **Population Parameters** and/or **PK-Parameters** is done as decribed above.
+Grouping by **Population Parameters** and/or **PK-Parameters** is done as described above.
 The range plot displays the median of the parameter as a thick line and the parameter range that comprises 5-95% of individuals of the population.

 ![Display simulated parameters in a range plot that displays the median and parameter range covered by 5-95% of individuals of that population.](../assets/images/part-3/PK-Sim_CreateSimulation_PopSim_ChangeAnalysis.png)